-This protocol covers testing for dominant mutations in the fumarate hydratase (FH) gene which are associated with the familial tumour syndrome, hereditary leiomyomatosis renal cell cancer syndrome (HLRCC).
-This protocol does not cover mutation testing for the recessive metabolic disorder fumarate hydratase deficiency.
+This protocol covers testing for dominant pathogenic variants in the fumarate hydratase (FH) gene which are associated with the familial tumour syndrome, hereditary leiomyomatosis and renal cell carcinoma (HLRCC).
+This protocol does not cover pathogenic variant testing for the recessive metabolic disorder fumarate hydratase deficiency.

-1. An individual with clinical features suggestive of HLRCCr:
+1. An individual with clinical features suggestive of HLRCC:

-- a renal cell carcinoma (RCC) which is FH deficient on immunohistochemistry
+- renal cell carcinoma (RCC) with histopathology consistent with HLRCC*r and/or FH deficient on immunohistochemistry or

 - multiple cutaneous leiomyomas (at least one histopathologically confirmed) or

 - uterine leiomyoma with atypical FH-associated pathology and/or which is FH deficient on immunohistochemistry.r

 2. An individual with two or more of the following:

 - RCC with HLRCC-associated pathology (expert pathology review may be required)*

 - AND a first-degree relative with a clinical feature of HLRCC.